Seeed-Studio/wiki-documents/docs/Grove-3-Axis_Digitial_Compass_v2.0.md

 ### Software

-Note!!!
+!!!Note
     If this is the first time you are working with Seeeduino, please refer to this [page](http://wiki.seeedstudio.com/Getting_Started_with_Arduino/) to learn how to use Seeeduino and download the library.

 - **Step 1.** Download the [library](https://github.com/Seeed-Studio/Grove_3_Axis_Compass_V2.0_BMM150) for Grove-3-Axis Digital Compass.